 Forest Health and Wildfire Resilience Planning Grants are for planning of treatment activities that enhance forest health and community wildfire resilience.
 Applicants must be a qualified organization; individual landowners are encouraged to work with the Colorado State Forest Service, Colorado FireCamp or a similar organization.
 View the Application Questions or enter the Chaffee County Grants Portal to apply.

 Forest Health and Fire Resilience Project Grants are for the execution of treatment activities that enhance forest health and community fire resilience.
 Treatments on private lands are only considered as part of a larger project that provides value to the community, such as a fuel break that crosses public and private lands in areas identified as high priority in the Community Wildfire Protection Plan.
 Treatment for fire resilience is completed only through qualified organizations such as Colorado State Forest Service, Colorado Firecamp, Natural Resource Conservation Services (NRCS) or similar.
 View the Application Questions or enter the Chaffee County Grants Portal to apply.

 Agricultural Program Grants are to support planning and partnerships that provide services to enhance economic viability and longevity of working agricultural lands.
 Applicants must be a qualified organization.
 View the Application Questions or enter the Chaffee County Grants Portal to apply.

-Agricultural Enhancement Grants are for projects that enhance conservation values on qualified properties with conservation agreements in place.
+Agricultural Enhancement Grants are for projects that support agricultural operations on qualified properties with conservation agreements in place or on public lands.
 View the Application Questions or enter the Chaffee County Grants Portal to apply.